 Anyone who’s ever tried out a new diet knows the struggle.
 It can be tough tracking down healthy recipes and cutting out your go-to snacks.
 But, there’s nothing worse than making an effort (and avoiding your favorite dish) for nothing.
 Due to widespread misinformation and certain marketing techniques, some foods have a bad reputation that they haven’t earned.
-These are the foods that have been labeled as bad, but are really good for us.
+The following have been labeled as bad foods, but are really good for us.

 It turns out that the fat in butter is actually good for us.
 It helps the bloodstream absorb vitamins (like A, D, E and K) and is rich in fatty acids which can help with metabolism maintenance.
 There’s also research proving that grass-fed butter is even better than regular butter.
 It contains five times more CLA than regular butter, is higher in Omega-3 fatty acids and is a healthier choice as it avoids all the hormones that might be in the corn fed to cows.